 Magnesium is one of several essential minerals your body needs to stay healthy and function as it should.
 Magnesium benefits you in a whole variety of ways, by:

 - reducing tiredness and fatigue

 - enabling you to wind down before bed, improving the quality of your sleep

 - helping muscle tissue to recover after exercise and sports

 - making you more flexible

-Magnesium also improves your joint health by increasing the density of your bones, making them stronger.
+Magnesium is also a supplement to improve your joint health, by increasing the density of your bones, making them stronger.
 Not only that, but it contributes to your metabolism, the functioning of your nervous system and your body's synthesis of proteins.

 If you have a magnesium deficiency (when your body’s magnesium levels are too low), this might cause you to:

 Why vitamin D is good for your body